adamd3v/bl-guide-index/content/guides/user-index/spellboundtriangle/Vehicles/Vehicle Guide.md

+#spawnables/vehicles #extendedsdk
-# Beginning
+## Beginning

 Begin with an [Extended SDK](https://github.com/notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED) project and a prefab that includes whatever model you're using.
 This guide does assume you have prior Unity + Modding experience.

-The guide explains how to set up a basic vehicle based off the GoKart, I'll only go over the required adjustments, for more information on optional values, see [[Vehicle Wheels]]
+The guide explains how to set up a basic vehicle based off the GoKart, I'll only go over the required adjustments, for more information on optional values, see [[content/guides/general/Vehicles/Vehicle Wheels]]

 Before you do anything, I would suggest adding colliders however detailed you want, *then* move on in the guide.